 Once the nasal structure has been reshaped, the incisions are closed.
 The patient is given a splint and packing to help support the nose as it heals.
 Most patients return home the same day, though more complicated procedures may require a brief hospital stay.

 You’ll be asked to rest in bed immediately after the surgery, keeping your head elevated in order to reduce swelling and bleeding.
 You may experience puffiness in the face and minor bruising for a few days while you heal.

 More extensive procedures may have bruising for up to 1-2 weeks.
 Dressings are usually removed after a week.

 Rhinoplasty usually offers permanent results.
 However, it may take up to a year for these to be fully noticeable.

 Rhinoplasty is a common and safe procedure, but there are risks inherent with any surgery.
 These include infection, bleeding, pain, bruising, swelling, numbness, nasal asymmetry, septal perforation, contour irregularities, and/or the need for occasional revisions.

 The price of your nose surgery will depend on the complexity of your unique procedure.
 After assessing your nose and your facial structure and tissues, Dr. Gardner will determine the optimal surgical approach for you.
 All costs associated with your procedure will then be reviewed with you.

 Contact Our Office

-If you’re interested in learning more about rhinoplasty and how it can redefine your appearance, call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.
+If you’re interested in learning more about your options with rhinoplasty in St. George and how it can redefine your appearance, call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.